HistoricalChristianFaith/Writings-Database/JB Lightfoot/Christian Life in the Second and Third Centuries.md

 nor rude art nor cramped space, nor damp nor dark ness can dim or distort the light with which the con sciousness of an immortality floods and glorifies these subterranean vaults.
 All here is joy and brightness and hope.
-The often -repeated inscription " In peace " tells its own tale.
+The often-repeated inscription "In peace" tells its own tale.
 The paintings are all conceived in the same spirit.
 Now it is the dove or the palm branch, emblems of love, of innocence, and of victory.
 Now it is the Good Shepherd, tenderly bearing on his shoulders the feeble or the maimed one of the flock.
 And now again it is a heathen subject adopted and transfigured by a Christian baptism.
-Orpheus, thrilling, entrancing, dissolving the souls of men with the ecstasies of his unearthly music - not failing now to " quite set free His half-regained " spouse, but pre senting her, ransomed and sanctified without spot or wrinkle before the Eternal throne, triumphing over death on His cross and in His grave, and thus in a new and a higher sense "Making Hell grant what Love did seek."
+Orpheus, thrilling, entrancing, dissolving the souls of men with the ecstasies of his unearthly music - not failing now to "quite set free His half-regained" spouse, but presenting her, ransomed and sanctified without spot or wrinkle before the Eternal throne, triumphing over death on His cross and in His grave, and thus in a new and a higher sense "Making Hell grant what Love did seek."
 And even when subjects of a more painful interest are chosen, and the Christian is reminded of the per